 Advanced signing options

 When enabling DNSSEC for a managed zone, or creating a managed zone with DNSSEC, you can select the DNSSEC signing algorithms and the denial-of-existence type.
 Changing the DNSSEC settings is only effective for a managed zone if DNSSEC is not already enabled.
-If you need to change the settings for a managed zone where it has been enabled, you can turn DNSSEC off and then re-enable it with different settings.
+If you need to change the settings for a managed zone where it has been enabled, turn DNSSEC off and then re-enable it from the command line with your desired settings.